 To stay ahead of the competition, companies in the US are presently developing complex algorithms to predict when and where services may be needed.

-In the same way that Uber and AirBnB challenged their industries and forced change, crowd buses are doing the same for mass transportation by promoting flexibility and the ability to match transport to demand.
+In the same way that Uber and AirBnB challenged their industries and forced change, crowdsourced transportation is doing the same for mass transportation by promoting flexibility and the ability to match transport to demand.

 A company can easily hire the right bus for the journey, whether a small minibus or a full coach.

-Another advantage of crowd buses is their environmentally-friendly credentials, which attracts the millennial generation.
+Another advantage of crowdsourced transportation is its environmentally-friendly credentials, which attracts the millennial generation.

-As an alternative to multiple car journeys, taking a crowd bus lowers congestion and reduces pollution, an increasing problem in crowded cities.
+As an alternative to multiple car journeys, taking a crowdsourced buses lower congestion and reduces pollution, an increasing problem in crowded cities.

 The technology also creates a win-win situation for coach charter companies by bringing in extra business and creating jobs.

-In addition, while companies such as Uber and AirBnB have received criticism for the unfair pressure they place on taxi companies and hotels, this isn’t a major issue for crowd buses.
+In addition, while companies such as Uber and AirBnB have received criticism for the unfair pressure they place on taxi companies and hotels, this isn’t a major issue for crowdsourced transportation

 Crowd buses tend to serve routes and times not covered by traditional operators, and work in synergy with public transport rather than in opposition.